 - Do meet with the client in real-time when presenting new material.

 - Keep technical restrictions in mind at all times.
 When it comes to web load times are crucial to being the most optimized they can be.
 This is all especially true when loading a website on a device.

 - Don't send a design offline hoping your client will understand every decision you made.
 They will judge the book by its cover here.
 The client will always choose your least favorite option.
 Why this is, I have no idea!

 - Don't say "What do you think?" without first stating what it is you've done.

-- Don’t give the client any art files so they can put their own take on the design.
-Huge red flag here if this happens!
+- Don't give the client any art files so they can put their own take on the design.
+The huge red flag here if this happens!